Please ensure Javascript is enabled for purposes of website accessibility

 Timeline and Application Details

 *Thank you to everyone who applied for our first two cohorts!
-The window to apply closed Feb.
-25, 2024.
-Please join our list-serv below to be notified when we open the next application cycle.*
+The window to apply closed February 2024.
+Please join our list-serv below to be notified about future program updates.*

-During the 2024-25 academic year, SASH Scholars will spend six weeks at Stanford (Cohort 1: January – February 2025; Cohort 2: April – May 2025), to be followed by 12-18 months of project implementation at scholars’ home institutions.
+During the 2024-25 academic year, SASH Scholars will spend six weeks at Stanford (Cohort 1: January – February 2025; Cohort 2: April – May 2025), to be followed by 12-months of project implementation at scholars’ home institutions.

 The application process for this program is two steps.
-The first step is the eligibility screening application, which opened February 5, 2024 (Deadline: February 25, 2024, 11:59pm PT).
-Applicants interested in participating in Cohorts 1 and 2 must apply by the February 25th deadline to be considered for the program during the 2024-25 academic year.
+The first step is the eligibility screening application.
+Applicants interested in participating in Cohorts 1 and 2 must have applied by the February 2024 deadline to be considered for the program during the 2024-25 academic year.

-Selected applicants for both cohorts will then be invited to submit step 2 of the application, which will include more details about their proposed improvement project, implementation plan and objectives (Deadline: April 21, 2024).
+Selected applicants for both cohorts will then be invited to submit step 2 of the application, which included more details about their proposed improvement project, implementation plan and objectives (Deadline: May 2024).

-Top candidates will be invited to a Zoom interview during step 2 of the application review process (April/May 2024).
-All shortlisted candidates will be notified whether they have been accepted into the program by the end of May 2024.
+Top candidates will be invited to a Zoom interview in June/July 2024 before final selectin is made.
+All shortlisted candidates will be notified whether they have been accepted into the program by mid-July 2024.

 Sign up for updates